-Registration forms for sports programs and leagues may be obtained through Alexandria Schools, Libraries, Recreation Centers, and the Youth Sports Office at 1108 Jefferson St. Fees and programs are subject to change.
-Teams are formed through Recreation Center Districts, not school boundaries.
 After the league registration deadline, players will be assessed a late fee and will be placed on teams based on space availability.
-Registration for all Youth Sports leagues and activiies must be accompanied by a birth certificate unless one is already on file in the Sports Office.
+Registration for all Youth Sports leagues and activities must be accompanied by a birth certificate unless one is already on file in the Sports Office.

-Registration forms can be downloaded from this page, completed and mailed in with required fees and information to the Sports Office at 1108 Jefferson St., Alexandria, Virginia 22314-3999.
-For additional information call 703.746.5402.
-Online registration is also available, please visit www.alexandriava.gov/recreation.
+Registration forms can be downloaded from this page, completed and mailed in with required fees and information to the Registration and Reservation Office at 1108 Jefferson St., Alexandria, Virginia 22314-3999.
+Online registration is also available, please visit www.alexandriava.gov/Recreation.

 For information on youth sports leagues and programs call 703.746.5402.
 For around-the-clock information about game cancellations, call the Youth Sports Hotline at 703.746.5597.

 All City of Alexandria Athletic Fields are by permit only and available for rental on a first come, first serve basis.
 You must complete the Field and Court Request Form and receive approval before a permit will be issued.

 Athletic Field Hotline: For field closure information, call 703.746.5597.

 Athletic Fields and Outdoor Courts may be reserved, and appropriate fees will be charged.
 See fee schedule below.
 To make a request to reserve a field or outdoor court, complete an Athletic Field and Outdoor Court Request Form.

 Sports Group Affiliate Policy